ErfanRzt/Hello-REAL-World-ROS/README.md

 # Course Conventions
 <div align="justify">

+During this course, we will follow a few general conventions about how we name things, what we use to show examples to students, or how we refer to certain folders on your computer.
+Every convention will be detailed on this section, so please read it through carefully.

 ## General Conventions
 Lines starting with a `$` are shell input.
 The `$` is part of the prompt, not of the command.
 It should not be typed into the course command shell or terminal.